THE RISK DATA OPEN STANDARD: AN INDUSTRY-DRIVEN, FUTURE-PROOF DATA FORMAT TO DRIVE EFFICIENCY AND INNOVATION

 - An Open Standard that change with industry needs and is guided by real world practitioners.

 Clarity and flexibility

-The RDO stores exposure and financial data in distinct areas, which makes it possible to correct shortcomings in financial modeling and also facilitates changes required by new models or model updates.
+The RDOS stores exposure and financial data in distinct areas, which makes it possible to correct shortcomings in financial modeling and also facilitates changes required by new models or model updates.

 More complete analysis

 Current data models put exposure and results in separate containers, for example the RMS EDM contains exposure and contract terms, and the RDM contains modeling results.
 There is limited information about how models were used to produce the results.
 This incomplete picture of the analysis is confusing to consumers of the information – leading to potential misunderstanding of the analysis and to inefficient processes that need to work around the shortcomings of the information.
 The RDOS contains exposure and results in the same construct, and adds more complete information about model setting, linkage between exposure and results, and other domain data – providing a clearer picture of how analysis results were derived.

 A new generation of higher definition models require larger input and output data sets and can generate results that are structured differently from the existing algorithms.
 Models that address new classes of business such a cyber have data requirements that are radically different from traditional property cat models.
 As modeling options multiply, however, modeling efficiency can plummet as users process too many data formats, and contend with ever-increasing interface requirements.
 As a remedy, the re/insurance industry needs a single container for exposures and results from any model fit into a single exposure or results format.
 Rather than attempting to shoehorn unlike data into the old constructs for new models, the RDOS is a universal container with the flexibility to suit the new models and products being created throughout the industry.